-Philippa’s practice encompasses all aspects of commercial and domestic property disputes.
-She undertakes related insolvency, company, and trusts questions, contentious probate and residential and commercial landlord and tenant law.
-She has a particular interest in registered title fraud.
+Philippa’s practice encompasses all aspects of commercial and domestic property including related insolvency, company, and trusts work, contentious probate and residential and commercial landlord and tenant law.
+She has extensive experience in registered title fraud.
 Philippa also has an interest in international property law and is regularly instructed by clients outside the jurisdiction.

 “……the defendant’s evidence was completely undermined by Philippa’s cross-examination. ….
 Philippa’s advice …. was always prompt, thorough, learned, sensible, clear and well-argued.

 - Licensed to accept Direct Public Access instructions

 (Unreported, High Court Chancery Division 17 December 2012) – Represented the successful claimant in a dispute over business profits which the defendant had unlawfully transferred to Brazil.
 A worldwide freezing injunction was obtained followed by mediation and summary judgment to secure the return of the funds.